PC-Talk: Precise Facial Animation Control for Audio-Driven Talking Face Generation: Method

 \subsection{Preliminary}

-As shown in Fig. \ref{fig:overall}, our framework leverages implicit keypoints as an intermediate representation to achieve precise facial animation control.
+As shown in Fig.~\ref{fig:overall}, our framework leverages implicit keypoints as an intermediate representation to achieve precise control over the talking face.
 The pipeline begins with a reference image \(I_{ref}\), from which we extract implicit keypoints \(K_{ori}\) using a motion extractor.
-Our motion extractor shares the same architecture as LivePortrait \cite{guo2024liveportrait}, which consists of three key components: a pose estimator for calculating rotation \(R\), transformation \(t\), and scale factor \(s\); an expression estimator for assessing expression deformation \( \delta \); and a canonical keypoint detector for identifying the original keypoints \(K_c\) from various identity reference images.
+Our motion extractor consists of three key components: a pose estimator for calculating rotation \(R\), transformation \(t\), and scale factor \(s\); an expression estimator for assessing expression deformation \( \delta \); and a canonical keypoint detector for identifying the original keypoints \(K_c\) from various identity reference images.
 The computation of \(K_{ori}\) is conducted as follows:

-Note that some of these implicit keypoints possess semantic meaning, such as those corresponding to the lips or eyebrows, as they are tied to 2D facial landmarks.
-Once the keypoints are extracted, our framework achieves precise facial animation control by calculating a lip-sync deformation \(D_l\) from LAC module and a emotional deformation \(D_e\) from the EMC module.
+Note that some of these implicit keypoints possess semantic meaning, such as those corresponding to the lips or eyebrows, as they are tied to 2D facial landmarks by using a landmark distance constraint during training.
+Once the keypoints are extracted, our framework achieves controllable talking face generation by calculating a lip-sync deformation \(D_l\) from LAC module and an emotional deformation \(D_e\) from the EMC module.
 These deformations are then combined to produce the driven keypoints \(K_{d} \) as follows:

 We then render the final image \(I_{res}\) using a warping module and a decoder.
 The warping module estimates a flow field between \(K_{ori}\) and \(K_{d} \), which is applied to the appearance feature \(f_a\).
 Here, \(f_a\) is extracted from the reference image \(I_{ref}\) using an identity encoder.
 The decoder subsequently generates the final image \(I_{res}\) from the warped feature.
 The entire process can be summarized as follows: